The Fleming Fund: Creating a new GDS website within four months

-Helping a UK aid programme combat the spread of antibiotic-resistance
+How Softwire was able to help a major UK aid programme combat the spread of antibiotic-resistance.

 The Fleming Fund is a high-profile UK government aid programme helping low- and middle-income countries tackle antimicrobial resistance (AMR).
 Its aim is to contribute to a worldwide surveillance system that can be used by clinicians and governments alike to slow the spread of antibiotic-resistant bacteria and ensure patients are given the right treatments first time.
 Fleming Fund is the largest single global programme for antibacterial resistance surveillance, and is high on the agenda of the UK government’s Chief Medical Officer.
 The programme needed a new website to help raise awareness of AMR, enable potential beneficiaries to explore funding opportunities, and showcase the work Fleming Fund is doing.

 We understood users’ needs and crafted a rich and engaging experience to help Fleming Fund achieve its aims.